bjoern-janson/constitutional-correction-capacity/docs/robustness_results_v1.0.md

 Observed patterns:

-1. Reducing λ increased divergence.
+1. Lower constitutional correction produced higher divergence.

+\[
+\lambda \downarrow \Rightarrow D \uparrow
+\]

-2. Increased divergence correlated with lower QΩ when A influenced selection.
+2. Divergence affected capability quality only when \(A\) influenced capability selection.

-3. Removing A-selection coupling removed the degradation pattern.
+3. Removing the selection pathway removed the \(Q_\Omega\) degradation.

-4. Removing A self-modification removed the divergence pathway.
+4. Removing self-modification removed divergence.

-5. Stronger drift increased the magnitude of the observed effect.
+5. Increasing drift pressure increased the magnitude of the observed effect.

 ---

 # 7. Limitations

-- Simulator remains a minimal toy environment.
+- The simulator remains a minimal toy environment.
-- Dynamics are deterministic in several tests.
 - Capability quality distributions are simplified.
+- Several dynamics are deterministic.
+- Current seed variation does not yet provide meaningful stochastic uncertainty estimates.
+- Standard deviations of most measurements are zero because randomness is not sufficiently introduced.
-- Results demonstrate behavior within the implemented model only.
+- Results describe behavior inside the implemented simulation only.

-- No claim is made about real-world AI systems.
+No conclusions are made about real-world AI systems.

 ---

-# Conclusion

-The robustness suite confirms that the observed failure pattern depends on the complete causal chain:

-λ → D(A,A*) → selection quality → QΩ → reward

-and disappears when key links are removed.
+# 8. Follow-up Requirements for v1.1

+Future robustness testing should introduce stochastic variation in:

+- capability quality generation
+- drift dynamics
+- environment transitions
+- observation noise

+This would enable:

+- meaningful seed variance
+- confidence intervals
+- statistical robustness evaluation